 Junior Arts offers a series of engaging 50-minute workshops for Year 9 and 10 students that draw on content developed by leading University of Auckland academics.

-Junior Arts workshops prioritise skillsets embedded within Faculty of Arts programmes, and will be delivered in your classes by postgraduate Arts students.
+Junior Arts workshops prioritise skillsets embedded within Faculty of Arts programmes, and will be delivered in your classes by our Senior Arts students.
+This is a unique opportunity for your students to take part in workshops that explore issues relevant to their lives.

 Hack to the future